 - Stimulating secretion of IgA and regulatory T cells, which support immune function

 Probiotics are in our systems from the moments we are born.
-When a newborn is in the birth canal of the mother during delivery, the baby is exposed to the bacteria of his or her mother for the first time.
+When a newborn is in the birth canal of the mother during delivery, the baby is exposed to the live bacteria of his or her mother for the first time.
 This event starts a chain of events inside the baby’s gastrointestinal tract, and the infant’s GI tract starts to produce good bacteria.

 Today, however, because of refrigeration and agricultural practices like soaking our foods with chlorine, much of our food contains little to no probiotics in the name of sanitation.
 Actually, many foods contain dangerous antibiotics that kill off the good bacteria in our bodies.